Gravitational back-reaction is magical: Magic in conformal field theories

 \subsection{Smoothed Magic from Entropic Bounds}

-However, beyond tensor network and finite-size numerics, we recognize that many of the entropic quantities we have examined so far are generally infinite in conformal field theories and need regularization.
+Beyond tensor network and finite-size numerics, we recognize that many of the entropic quantities we have examined so far are generally infinite in conformal field theories and need regularization.
 It makes more sense to look at smoothed magic, which can be bounded by smoothed max-entropies.
 On the one hand, it generally leads to finite quantities.
 On the other hand, for any reasonable simulation of a CFT, it is far more relevant to produce approximations of a target state up to a small precision parameter $\epsilon$ instead of the exact state defined by the theory.

-In \cite{Bao:2019}, it was shown that under the assumption that the R\'enyi entropies satisfy $S_{n} = \frac{s_n}{G_N}$, the smoothed maximal entropy is directly proportional to the following expression:
+In Ref.~\cite{Bao:2019}, it was shown that under the assumption that the R\'enyi entropies satisfy $S_{n} = \frac{s_n}{G_N}$, the smoothed maximal entropy is directly proportional to the following expression:

-where $S$ denotes the von Neumann entropy of the state.
-A similar expression is obtained by \cite{maxminentropy} using the explicit spectrum for a 1+1D CFT by Calabrese and Lefevre\cite{CFTspec}.
+where $S$ denotes the von Neumann entropy of the state and the central charge $c$ is taken to be very large, $c\rightarrow \infty.$ A similar expression is obtained by Ref.~\cite{maxminentropy} using the explicit spectrum for a 1+1D CFT by Calabrese and Lefevre~\cite{CFTspec}.
 This entropy is proportional to the central charge $c$ of holographic CFT, which is assumed to be large.
 The leading-order correction to this expression is at $O(1)$, making it negligible relative to the primary term.

 With this in mind, we can estimate the lower bound for magic as follows:

 We assume the parameter $\epsilon$ to fall within the range $e^{-c}\ll\epsilon\ll c^{-1}$.